 Halloween Expo Activities

-There are also usually free live performances in the plaza outside the Vancouver Art Gallery on Georgia Street between Howe and Hornby Street in the evening on the Friday and on both the Saturday and Sunday beginning early in the afternoon.
+There were also usually free live performances in the plaza outside the Vancouver Art Gallery on Georgia Street between Howe and Hornby Street in the evening on the Friday and on both the Saturday and Sunday beginning early in the afternoon.

 What to Expect